 But what if you're not sure how to set your monthly housing budget?
 Try to keep your monthly housing costs below 28 percent of your monthly gross income.
 The costs should include your mortgage payments, property taxes, insurance and other related fees.
 For example, a person making $50,000 a year should spend no more than $1,166 a month on housing costs.
 If you follow this guideline, you and your budget should be sitting more comfortably in your new home.

 Once you've selected the ideal mortgage, start thinking about the downpayment on your future home.
 Lenders usually require a downpayment of at least three percent for many first-time homebuyers in South Dakota, but it can sometimes be higher, depending on your home loan of choice.
 When purchasing a house, you pay the seller the downpayment and borrow the remaining amount needed to purchase the house.

 For example, if you are purchasing a $100,000 house and you are asked to pay a three percent downpayment, you will pay the seller $3,000 and borrow the other $97,000—that's your mortgage amount.
 If you choose to pay a higher downpayment upfront, you'll need to borrow less.
 If you cannot afford a downpayment, check out our Downpayment and Closing Cost Assistance program.
-If you qualify, you could receive as much as three percent as a gift to help with the cost of your mortgage.
+If you qualify, you could receive as much as three percent to help with the cost of your mortgage.